CarstenStiel/IR/README.md

         docker system prune -a
         ```
     - docker compose (use this command in the outer directory):
+        ***Please keep in mind, that the "tira-run" command is not working while the notebook is inside a docker container!!!***
         ```
         docker compose up
         ```